How to Stop Stool Eating in Dogs

 Digestive or Nutritional Issues

-Many people think that dogs eat poop because their food is difficult to digest or doesn’t contain enough nutrients.
-It’s important to note that many cheap pet foods contain ingredients that are difficult to digest, so these ingredients often come out of the other end undigested.
+Many people think that dogs eat poop because their food is difficult to digest or doesn't contain enough nutrients.
+It's true that enzyme deficiencies can cause stool eating.
+Many cheap pet foods contain ingredients that are difficult to digest, and a dog's body simply doesn't make enough digestive enzymes to complete the digestive process.
+Therefore, these ingredients often come out of the other end undigested.
 This causes the poop to smell and taste similar to the food, and many dogs find this appealing.

 If this is the issue, it may help to feed your dog a higher quality food that is easier to digest and contains more nutrients.
 Giving your dog a digestive enzyme may also help.
 If your dog is eating the poop of another pet, then you would give the digestive enzyme to that pet, as well.
 This will help ensure that food is completely digested and all nutrients from the food are absorbed.
 In the end, the stool will contain fewer nutrients and ingredients, so it won’t taste and smell as appealing to your dog.